TherealJC/Week-12/README.md

 Classes / ES6 Class
 -Define our class (when naming class, ALWAYS start with capitol and continue with camel case).
 The body of a class is the part that is in curly brackets {}.
 This is where you define class members, such as methods or constructor.
--Must have a constructor, constructor must be named, it is a special method that is used to initiate new student instances.
+-Must have a constructor, constructor must always be written as 'constructor', it is a special method that is used to initiate new student instances.
 -A constructor can use the super keyword to call the constructor of the super class (such as this.height, this.width)

+this.firstName = firstName
+this.lastName = lastName

 -The static keyword defines a static method for a class.
 Static methods are called without instantiating their class (eg. var John = new Person();)and cannot be called through a class instance.
 Static methods are often used to create utility functions for an application.

+-When a static or prototype method is called without a value for this, the this value will be undefined inside the method.
+This behavior will be the same even if the "use strict" directive isn't present, because code within the class body's syntactic boundary is always executed in strict mode.